promptmike/github-learn-notes/github-foundations-part-1-of-2/03-introduction-to-githubs-products/unit-4-of-9-github-billing.md

 ## Pricing and support options for organizations

 Organizations should choose GitHub Free for Organizations, GitHub Team or GitHub Enterprise depending on their usage and security needs
-> GitHub offers a range plans with CI/CD allowances, unlimited Actions in free repos and billable actions in private repos
+> GitHub offers a range of plans with CI/CD allowances, unlimited Actions in free repos and billable actions in private repos

 [GitHub Pricing](https://github.com/pricing)